Thomas Edward Scrutton: Works

 Scrutton wrote The Contract of Affreightment as Expressed in Charter-parties and Bills of Lading (1886), in which he drew on his knowledge of the family business as well as his legal training.
 Over a century later, it remains a standard text on the topic.
 Other legal works included one on copyright.

 Personal life and family

 In private life he had a passion for golf and, according to his granddaughter (see below), musical and musically appreciative.
 He was noted for religious scepticism: at his death, he left instructions that there should be "no empty Christian rituals" at his burial, although his wishes were either ignored or overlooked.
 His son Tom, in contrast to his father's scepticism, became a clergyman.

 He married Mary Burton in 1884 and had three sons and one daughter.
 The youngest son (Hugh Urquhart Scrutton) died in the First World War and is commemorated on the Doiran Memorial.
 Mary Midgley, the philosopher, was his granddaughter, and gave a valuable sketch of him in her 2005 autobiography The Owl of Minerva.

+In popular culture

+Scrutton was portrayed by John Justin in the Granada Television series Lady Killers, in an episode depicting the trial of George Joseph Smith.